Andrew Doria (1775 brig): Battle of Block Island

 Shortly after midnight on 6 April 1776, a lookout on Andrew Doria sighted two vessels to the southeast.
 Biddle passed word of the discovery to Hopkins who ordered the fleet to head for the strangers.
 The larger of the unidentified ships headed toward the Americans and before long she was within hailing distance and identified herself as "... his majesty's ship of war Glasgow...."
 A broadside from Cabot into the British frigate opened a fierce fight in which the American ships were unable to fight as a squadron.
 In attempting to avoid a salvo from Glasgow, Cabot crossed Andrew Dorias bow, forcing Biddle's brig onto a port tack which avoided collision but took her away from the action.
 Meanwhile, Alfred and Columbus, Hopkins' largest warships, took on Glasgow but received worse punishment than they inflicted.

 As the crew of Andrew Doria worked the ship into position to reenter the engagement and opened fire, Glasgow's captain realized he was overmatched and decided to stand off to the northward.
 Andrew Doria, followed at a distance by her consorts, gave chase and kept up a running fight with her bow chasers until recalled by Hopkins, lest Glasgow lead his fleet to a Royal Navy squadron then operating in Rhode Island waters.
 When the American fleet had reformed, it retired to New London, Connecticut, where it arrived on the morning of 8 April.

 Change of command

 From 9 April to 17 September 1776, Andrew Doria patrolled the Atlantic coast from Connecticut to Bermuda, capturing a number of British and Loyalist ships.
+On 11 July she captured ship "Nathaniel & Elizabeth".
 Capt.
 Biddle anchored his brig at Chester, Pennsylvania, on the evening of 17 September, ending his last cruise on the warship, as he had been selected to command Randolph, one of the four new frigates being built at Philadelphia for the Continental Navy.
 Capt.
 Isaiah Robinson took command of Andrew Doria.